Personal Injury Claims

 If you’re suffering because of another person’s recklessness or carelessness, it’s time you fight back.
 Contact LeMaster & Ahmed PLLC to receive the compensation you deserve.
 Our experienced attorneys can utilize our knowledge to build a strong case for you.
 We are skilled at drafting and filing claims, negotiating with adjusters and contesting for you in court.

 Call us now at (888) 306-2119 to set up a free consultation.
-LeMaster & Ahmed PLLC accepts clients throughout the The Woodlands area including Conroe, Montgomery, Magnolia, Willis and New Caney.
+LeMaster & Ahmed PLLC accepts clients throughout the greater Dallas and Houston area and surrounding counties including Harris County, Dallas County, Collin County and Montgomery County.

 This article was last updated on August 12, 2019.